xizhonghua/GreenDC-Summary/papers/GoiriL12_GreenHadoop.md

 - what's the transmission energy cost?
 - In algorithm pseudocode line 22,23,24, there are many servers can be tranmissioned, how to select which one to transmit?
 - what's the cost of copying data from transmissioned cost?
 - In algorithm pseudocode line 18, why reject jobs if some of the jobs in the waiting queue is not assigned any energy?
+We know that when there are still remaining jobs in the waiting queue not assiged energy, then it means the system is overloaded.
+But how long is the scheduled horizon, i.e., what size is the schedule window?
 - In algorithm pseudocode line 3, how to set the latest start time?
 - What's the length of the scheduling horizon?